Waiter turns over $32,000 in cash left at Applebee's in California

 Underscoring the waiter's honesty, Hellyer said there was no surveillance camera in the area where the family left their money.

-The $32,000 sum "probably exceeds or comes close" to the waiter's annual salary, she said.

 Gomez said the money was returned to the family only after a detective determined it was obtained legally.
-The cash came from rental properties and a Mexican restaurant the family operates in the San Francisco Bay Area town of San Jose, he said.
+The cash came from rental properties and a Mexican restaurant the family operates in San Jose, he said.

 "You know how some people don't use banks, I think they're that type of person," he said.